ivcore/dotfiles/README.md

 If you're gonna copy this dotfiles repository I can't recommend enough you first take the time to check the configuration files you're interested in, and, preferably, just copy the information and add it to your own files rather than using the installation scripts, as they will most likely override any previous files you have.

 *Actually nowdays just _some_ (old) programs put need their dotfiles in the `~` directory, this is due to the [XDG base directory specification](https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html).
-This Standard says that the user configurations must be located inside the `$XDG_CONFIG_HOME`, which usually is just the `~/.config/` directory.
+This specification says that the user configurations must be located inside the `$XDG_CONFIG_HOME`, which usually is just the `~/.config/` directory.
 This way ~~most~~ all the config files are organized under one directory.

 ## Install instructions
 Download the repository: